BridgesLab/DrosophilaMuscleFunction/README.md

 DrosophilaMuscleFunction
 ========================

-This dataset corresponds to studies performed primarily by the Bridges Laboratory (bridgeslab.uthsc.edu) on the role of mTORC1 in muscle function, primarily in *Drosophila melanogaster*.
+This dataset corresponds to studies performed primarily by the Bridges Laboratory (http://bridgeslab.uthsc.edu) on the role of mTORC1 in muscle function, primarily in *Drosophila melanogaster*.

 Publications
 -------------

-The following are publications, posters and the like and the corresponding version of this dataset at that time.
+The following are publications based on these data, along with the version of the dataset at that time.

 | Publication | Dataset | Tag |
 |-------------|---------|-----|